pitt-cs-1660/cs-2660-fall2024-build-and-push-image-cc-docker-deploy/README.md

 You will submit your GitHub project link to Canvas.
 Ensure that the following are included in your repository:

 - **logging.json**: Exported logs of GCP activity (from the Logging service in GCP).
 This will show the actions performed during the creation of the registry and the setup of Workload Identity Federation.
 - **metrics.csv**: Exported metrics data from Workload Identity Pools (found under IAM > Workload Identity Federation > ellipsis on graph > "View In Metrics Explorer" > Download).
-This will provide insight into authentication metrics for your workload identity.
+This will provide insight into authentication metrics for your workload identity

 You must have all your files merged to `main`